 Challenge #2: Coming up Short in Terms of HIPAA Compliance and the Protection of Private Client Information

-Avoiding this nightmare scenario starts by ensuring that your team of trusted developers understands HIPPA regulations and all other relevant technological ordinances.
-Specifically, the team from RapidValue points to defining a response to these three risks as part of a proper foundation to remain in compliance and protect sensitive consumer data:
+The Solution Avoiding this nightmare scenario starts by ensuring that your team of trusted developers or the mobile app development company you are working with understands HIPPA regulations and all other relevant technological ordinances.
+Specifically, the team from RapidValue points to define a response to these three risks as part of a proper foundation to remain in compliance and protect sensitive consumer data:

 - How does your app handle access to data via external entities?
 (Hacking/theft/etc.)